-- liaise with local statutory children's services agencies and the three safeguarding partners which make up Cumbria SCP; - refer to Police individual incidents or issues where deemed necessary.
-The NPCC guidance 'When to call the Police' will help DSLs understand when they should consider calling the Police and what to expect when they do; - refer all cases of suspected abuse or allegations to Cumbria Safeguarding Hub (see Section 5 for contact and referral details) in accordance with the multi-agency thresholds guidance; - make a referral to Cumbria Safeguarding Hub immediately if, at any point, there is a risk of immediate serious harm to a child anybody can make a referral; - support staff who make referrals to the Local Authority Safeguarding Hub; - where required to do so, liaise with the "Case Manager" and the Designated Officer (DO) appointed by the Local Authority in the case of a concern/ allegation made against a member of staff or other adult; - refer to the DBS anyone who has harmed, or poses a risk of harm, to a child and who has been removed from working (paid or unpaid) in regulated activity or would have been removed had they not voluntarily left the school/setting.
-See also section 24 below; - refer concerns about pupils who may have disappeared or whose transfer has raised concerns to Children's Services Children Missing Education (CME) Officer; - ensure that an indication of further record-keeping is marked on the pupil records; - ensure that the most relevant trained person attends case conferences, core groups, or other multiagency planning meetings, contributes to assessments, and provides a report which has been shared with the parents where necessary; - ensure that any child currently on a Child protection Plan who is absent without explanation for two days is referred to their key worker's Social Care Team; - understand and support the school in relation to the requirements of the Prevent duty and provide advice and support to staff on protecting children from the risk of radicalisation; - be aware of the local procedures for making a 'Prevent' referral; - inform Ofsted of any allegations of serious harm or abuse by any person working with a child (whether the allegations relate to harm or abuse committed on the premises or elsewhere) and notify Ofsted of the action taken in respect of the allegations; - liaise with staff on matters of safety and safeguarding (including online and digital safety) and act as a source of support, advice and expertise within school when deciding to make a referral using the Cumbria Safeguarding Hub Single Contact on-line form;
+- refer to Police individual incidents or issues, where deemed necessary.
+The NPCC guidance 'When to call the Police' will help DSLs understand when they should consider calling the Police and what to expect when they do.
+This will include being aware of the requirements for children to have access to an 'appropriate adult' (both on and off-site) who can support them when the Police or other agency professional requests to see, question or search a child.
+In all such cases, the school remains legally responsible for the child in their care and it may be necessary to seek clarification from the agency on their reasons for the request to ensure the child is properly supported and where required, parents are informed before any such requests are sanctioned; - refer all cases of suspected abuse or allegations to Cumbria Safeguarding Hub (see Section 5 for contact and referral details) in accordance with the multi-agency threshold guidance; - make a referral to Cumbria Safeguarding Hub immediately if, at any point, there is a risk of immediate serious harm to a child anybody can make a referral; - where required to do so, liaise with the "Case Manager" and the Local Authority Designated Officer (LADO) in the case of a concern or allegation made against a member of staff or other adult; - refer to the DBS anyone who has harmed, or poses a risk of harm, to a child and who has been removed from working (paid or unpaid) in regulated activity or would have been removed had they not voluntarily left the school/setting.
+See also Section 24 below; - refer concerns about pupils who may have disappeared or whose transfer has raised concerns to Children's Services Children Missing Education (CME) Officer; - ensure that an indication of further record-keeping is marked on the pupil records; - ensure that the most relevant trained person attends case conferences, core groups, or other multiagency planning meetings, contributes to assessments, and provides a report which has been shared with the parents where necessary; - ensure that any child currently on a Child protection Plan who is absent without explanation for two days is referred to their key worker's Social Care Team; - understand and support the school in relation to the requirements of the Prevent duty and provide advice and support to staff on protecting children from the risk of radicalisation; - be aware of the local procedures for making a 'Prevent' referral; - inform Ofsted of any allegations of serious harm or abuse by any person working with a child (whether the allegations relate to harm or abuse committed on the premises or elsewhere) and notify Ofsted of the action taken in respect of the allegations; - liaise with staff on matters of safety and safeguarding (including online and digital safety) and act as a source of support, advice and expertise within school when deciding to make a referral using the Cumbria Safeguarding Hub Single Contact on-line form;